ga-wdi-boston/wdi_7_angular_assessment/README.md

 ### Question 7

-Add a route that will catch any routes not matched in the following code
+Modify the following code so that if the route is not /home or /about, it will load a 404.html template

 ```
 $routeProvider
-  .when('/', {
+  .when('/home', {
     templateUrl: 'templates/home.html'
   })
   .when('/about', {